Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

-This part describes in a general way why and how you intend to install the robotic cell and the related work process.
-You have to explain the motivation of your automation project, the application you want to realize and the actors involved.
+This part describes in a general way why and how you intend to set up the robotic cell and the related work process.
+You have to explain the motivation of your automation project, the application you want to operate and the stakeholders involved.

 3. Details of the machines

-It is important to annotate the essential details of the machines you use in your application.
-For this reason, you should give the references of all the cobot models and accessories you use (manufacturer’s name, serial number, date of manufacture).
+You have to describe the specifications and details of the systems you’re using.
+You might give the references of all the cobot models and accessories you use (manufacturer’s name, serial number, date of manufacture).

 4. Risk assessment